FSSAI food license

 - You will receive the communication on the mobile number and E-mail Id filled in the Form, so take care that these are active.

 - After submission of the application, a unique reference ID will be generated.
 This ID will be used in all further processes for obtaining the food license.

-- If the operations of the FBO, e.g. a restaurant expand beyond one state, a Central FSSAI license has to be procured for the main Branch/Head Office.
+- If the operations of the FBO, e.g. a restaurant has decided to expand it’s operations beyond one state, then a Central FSSAI license has to be procured for the main Branch/Head Office.
 And a State License for each branch.